Quantum States Imaging of Magnetic Field Contours based on Autler-Townes Effect in Yb Atoms: Abstract

 \section{Abstract}

 An inter-combination transition in Yb enables a novel approach for rapidly imaging magnetic field variations with excellent spatial and temporal resolution and accuracy.
 This quantum imaging magnetometer reveals ``dark stripes" that are contours of constant magnetic field visible by eye or capturable by standard cameras.
 These dark lines result from a combination of Autler-Townes splitting and the spatial Hanle effect in the \state{1}{S}{0}-\state{3}{P}{1} transition of Yb when driven by multiple strong coherent laser fields (carrier and AM/FM modulation sidebands of a single-mode 556 nm laser).
-We show good agreement between experimental data and our theoretical model for the closed, 4-level Zeeman shifted V-system and demonstrate scalar and vector magnetic fields measurements at video frame rates over spatial dimensions of 5 cm (expandable to $>$ 1 m) with 0.1 mm resolution.
-Additionally, the \state{1}{S}{0}-\state{3}{P}{1} transition allows for $\sim\mu$s response time and a large dynamic range ($\mu$T to many Ts).
+We show good agreement between experimental data and our theoretical model for the closed, 4-level Zeeman shifted V-system and demonstrate scalar and vector magnetic field measurements at video frame rates over spatial dimensions of 5 cm with 0.1 mm resolution.
+Additionally, the \state{1}{S}{0}-\state{3}{P}{1} transition allows for $\sim\mu$s response time and a large dynamic range (from microtesla to many tesla).

-A new type of atomic magnetometer using Yb quantum states was discovered in an experiment that employed stimulated optical forces to effectively manipulate atomic velocities and trajectories~\cite{narong2021stimulated}.
+A new type of atomic magnetometer that uses Yb quantum states was discovered in an experiment that employed stimulated optical forces to effectively manipulate atomic velocities and trajectories~\cite{narong2021stimulated}.
 This Yb magnetometer operates with a single 556 nm laser on the \state{1}{S}{0}-\state{3}{P}{1} transition (Fig.~\ref{fig:setup}).
-We observe dark stripes in the bright green fluorescence, visible by eye in the presence of magnetic field gradients and multiple strong optical fields.
-These stripes, which represent contours of constant magnetic fields, enable direct mapping of spatial gradients and non-uniform magnetic fields with rapid response time.
+We observe dark stripes in bright green fluorescence, visible by eye in the presence of magnetic field gradients and multiple strong optical fields.
+These stripes, which represent contours of constant magnetic field, enable direct mapping of spatial gradients and nonuniform magnetic fields with rapid response time.
 The magnetometer can also measure the vector orientation of magnetic fields.